-The Company intends to continue to engage one or more independent valuation firm(s) to provide management with assistance regarding the Company's determination of the fair value of selected portfolio investments each quarter unless directed by the Board to cancel such valuation services.
-Specifically, on a quarterly basis, the Company will identify portfolio investments with respect to which an independent valuation firm will assist in valuing.
-The Company selects these portfolio investments based on a number of factors, including, but not limited to, the potential for material fluctuations in valuation results, size, credit quality and the time lapse since the last valuation of the portfolio investment by an independent valuation firm.
-The scope of services rendered by the independent valuation firm is at the discretion of the Board.
+The Company engages one or more independent valuation firm(s) to provide management with assistance in determining the fair value of selected portfolio investments each quarter.
+In selecting which portfolio investments to engage an independent valuation firm, the Company considers a number of factors, including, but not limited to, the potential for material fluctuations in valuation results, size, credit quality, and the time lapse since the last valuation of the portfolio investment by an independent valuation firm.
+The scope of services rendered by the independent valuation firm is at the discretion of the Board, and the Company may engage an independent valuation firm to value all or some of our portfolio investments.
 The Board are ultimately, and solely, responsible for determining the fair value of the Company's investments in good faith.
-In addition, changes in the market environment, portfolio company performance and other events that may occur over the lives of the investments may cause the gains or losses ultimately realized on these investments to be materially different than the valuations currently assigned.
-The Company determines the fair value of each individual investment and records changes in fair value as unrealized appreciation.
+In determining the fair value of a portfolio investment in good faith, the Company recognizes these determinations are made using the best available information that is knowable or reasonably knowable.
+In addition, changes in the market environment, portfolio company performance and other events that may occur over the duration of the investments may cause the gains or losses ultimately realized on these investments to be materially different than the valuations currently assigned.
+The Company determines the fair value of each individual investment and records changes in fair value as unrealized appreciation or depreciation.